Generate a guaranteed 20 year income

 - Payments are made every quarter for 20 years and are based on metered heat consumption.

-- For this reason, holiday parks with extended season opening will benefit as a result of higher heating requirements, although heat usage also includes all the hot water as well as the space heating.
+- For this reason, holiday accomodation with extended season opening will benefit as a result of higher heating requirements, although heat usage also includes all the hot water as well as the space heating.